philcryer/fak3r.com/content/post/build-a-headless-spotify-connect-server.md

 ![raspotify](/2018/spotify-connect.png)

-Lastly I setup the configuration so it has a more interesting name, and I set it to stream a higher bitrate, but I think the client already handles this... regardless, a quick edit:
+Lastly I setup the configuration so it has a more interesting name, and I set it to stream a higher bitrate (which I believe you need to be a Spotify subscriber to get, worth it to me to get *almost* lossless audio), but I think the client already handles this... regardless, a quick edit:

 ```
 # /etc/default/raspotify -- Arguments/configuration for librespot